Maintaining Humor in Challenging Situations

 For All Existing Patients: please call our office at 310-385-9019 or email firstname.lastname@example.org for assistance.
 You may also email Dr. Moretz directly at email@example.com if you prefer.

-New Patients: We are booking advance in-person appointments for April with Dr. Moretz by phone and email.
-Please call or text our Patient Coordinator Valerie at 310-385-9019 or you may reach her at email@example.com for email correspondence.
+New Patients: We are booking in-person appointments with Dr. Moretz by phone and email.
+Please call or text our Patient Coordinator Valerie at 310-385-9019 or you may reach her at firstname.lastname@example.org for email correspondence.

-Virtual Consultation: Until further notice, our office is offering patients COMPLIMENTARY VIRTUAL CONSULTATIONS with Dr. McCoy Moretz.
-We would be happy to speak with you during this crisis virtually at no cost to you.
-This option is now available through the following; Skype, WhatsApp, WeChat or FaceTime.
+Consultation Scheduling: Our office is again offering patients IN-PERSON CONSULTATIONS with Dr. McCoy Moretz.
+Virtual Consultation is also available by request through the following; Skype, WhatsApp, WeChat or FaceTime.

 Please follow our Instagram @doctormacmoretz for the latest updates on our practice.